linode/docs/docs/guides/development/awk/differences-between-grep-sed-awk/index.md

 products.html
 {{< /output >}}

 Grep can also find files that **do not** match a pattern.
-To find all the files that don't match the string "copyright", use the `-L` option.
+To find all the files that don't contain the string "copyright", use the `-L` option.

     grep -L -i copyright *.html